Deal, Kent

 Deal is a coastal town in Kent, England, which lies where the North Sea and the English Channel meet, 8 mi north-east of Dover and 8 mi south of Ramsgate.
 It is a former fishing, mining and garrison town whose history is closely linked to the anchorage in the Downs.
 Close to Deal is Walmer, a possible location for Julius Caesar's first arrival in Britain.

-Deal became a 'limb port' of the Cinque Ports in 1278 and grew into the busiest port in England; today it is a seaside resort, its quaint streets and houses a reminder of its history along with many ancient buildings and monuments.
+Deal became a 'limb port' of the Cinque Ports in 1278 and grew into the busiest port in England; today it is a seaside resort, its streets and houses a reminder of its history along with many ancient buildings and monuments.
 In 1968, Middle Street was the first conservation area in Kent.
 The coast of France is approximately 25 mi from the town and is visible on clear days.
-The Tudor-era Deal Castle, commissioned by then-King, Henry VIII, has a rose floor plan.
+Deal Castle is a device fort commissioned by then-King, Henry VIII.

 History

 Deal is first mentioned as a village in the Domesday Book of 1086, where it appears as Addelam.
 It is referred to as Dela in 1158, and Dale in 1275.
 The name is the Old English dael meaning 'valley', cognate with the modern English 'dale'.
 Deal developed into a port by the end of the 13th century.
 In 1495, the town was the site of an attempted landing by the pretender to the English throne Perkin Warbeck.
 His supporters were driven off by locals loyal to Henry VII at the Battle of Deal, fought on the beach.
 Sandown, Deal and Walmer castles were constructed around the town by Henry VIII to protect against foreign naval attack.

 In 1699 the inhabitants petitioned for incorporation, since previously the town had been under the jurisdiction of Sandwich and governed by a deputy appointed by the mayor of that town; William III by his charter incorporated the town under the title of mayor, jurats and commonalty of Deal.
 Deal Town Hall, the former meeting place of Deal Borough Council, was completed in 1803.

+In the Second World War, 12 people were killed by shelling, from 120 shells.

 In 1861, the Royal Marine Depot was established in the town.
 In 1989, it was bombed by the Provisional Irish Republican Army, killing 11 bandsmen.